manashchak/manash/README.md

   *IFAC World Congress, 2023, Yokohama, Japan*

 - **Controller Design and Analysis of Dual-stage Hard Disk Drives in the Presence of Micro-Actuator Stroke Limitation**
   *Ph.D.
 Thesis, University of Minnesota, 2022*
-  Link

 - **Disturbance Modeling and Prediction of Closed-Loop Micro-Actuator Stroke Usage in Dual-Stage Hard Disk Drives**
   *ASME Letters in DSC, 2022*